-The implementation process for a mobile data collection program typically includes a few final tests of the platform, preparation and management of your devices, and the training of your users.
+The implementation process for a mobile data collection app typically includes a few final tests of the platform, preparation and management of your devices, and the training of your users.
 However, there are many other aspects of launching a program that you should keep in mind.
 Whether it is how you engage the local community ahead of time, little details to ensure the device you choose functions properly, or logistical considerations, you can’t let anything drop in what can be the most difficult phase of your mobile data collection program.

 The immediate beneficiaries won’t be the only ones in the community affected by your program.